adrianjost/actions-surge.sh-teardown/README.md

 ### `dryrun` - Boolean

-If set to true, no changes will be made to your surge account.
+If set to `true` or `1`, no changes will be made to your surge account.
 Instead the teardown command will be logged to the console.

 ### ENVs